brettchalupa/the_fundamentals_of_ruby/README.md

 The presentations are powered by [Rabbit](http://rabbit-shocker.org/en/).

-The code samples and examples are meant to be used with [Hackety Hack](http://hackety.com/).
+The normal code samples and examples are meant to be used with [Hackety Hack](http://hackety.com/).

+The vanila code samples and examples are meant to be used with IRB or Ruby run from the terminal.

 ## Topics Covered